IShix-g/QuickAdMobIntegrator/README.md

 <img src="Docs/qai_open_setting.jpg" width="550"/>

-### Choose Mediation Platforms
+### Selecting Mediation (Optional)

-Deselect any [mediation platforms](https://developers.google.com/admob/unity/mediation) that you do not need.
+Uncheck the [mediation](https://developers.google.com/admob/unity/mediation) options that you don't need.

-#### Mediation (Optional)
-AdMob can be used without setting up [mediation](https://developers.google.com/admob/unity/mediation).
+You can use AdMob without configuring any mediation.
-If you want to maximize revenue by combining multiple ad networks, including non-AdMob ads, consider implementing mediation.
+Consider implementing mediation when you want to maximize revenue by combining multiple ad networks in addition to AdMob.

+#### What is Mediation?

+Mediation is a feature that allows you to serve ads from third-party ad companies through AdMob.

 <img src="Docs/qai_setting_mediation.jpg" width="550"/>